alberto0723/DORM/README.md

 There is an annoying bug in HyperNetX that constantly generates a warning.
 It can be avoided as explained in [BugFixForHyperNetX.txt](BugFixForHyperNetX.txt).

 ## Launching 🚀
-There are some tools available to facilitate usage and testing.
+There are two tools available to facilitate usage and testing.

 ### catalogAction ▶️
 This is a flexible scripting tool that allows to manage the catalog, including creating, storing (either as a serialized hypergraph or in a DBMS), visualizing (both textual and graphically) and translating it into CREATE TABLE statements.